ibm-cloud-docs/vpc/delete-vpc.md

 ### Security groups
 {: #deleting-secgroup}

-A security group cannot be deleted if it is being used by a network interface, or if it is the default security group of a VPC.
-Before you delete the security group, remove all network interfaces from that security group.
+A security group cannot be deleted if it is being used by a network interface or a VPN server, or if it is the default security group of a VPC.
+Before you delete the security group, remove all network interfaces and VPN servers from that security group.
 Also, make sure that the security group is not being used as the default security group of the VPC.

 Deleting a VPC deletes all security groups in that VPC, automatically.